-6. Didn’t stop leading
+6. Didn’t stop Leading

 A. The bad weather forced Paul to stay in Malta for 3 months.
 He didn’t have control of the weather.

 B. He continued to lead instead of sitting idle and cursing the weather, (Acts 28:8-11)

-A. God assured Paul of divine protection
+A. God assured Paul of divine Protection

 If you follow Paul’s example in times of crisis God will always protect you and help you to reach your intended destination.

-B. The supremacy and power of God manifested
+B. The supremacy and power of God Manifested

 At times of terrible crisis, God wants leaders through whom he can manifest His power.
 Stand up to the challenge and God will use you mightily.

-C. God gave Paul favor in the eyes of strangers
+C. God gave Paul favor in the eyes of Strangers

 The Maltese didn’t speak Paul’s language but they definitely understood Paul’s situation.
 God always sends help to leaders like Paul.